bwestover/california-covid-19/README.md

 # California COVID-19 Data

-This script uses matplotlib to graph confirmed cases per 100K for any California county.
+This script uses matplotlib to graph confirmed COVID-19 cases, deaths, and test positivity for any California county.

 ### Data sources
 The cases data comes from the CA Health and Human Services Data Portal